Home / Recipe Collections / 17 Of The Best Fresh Summer Vegan Pasta Recipes

 6. 5-Ingredient Summer Pico Pasta from This Mess Is Ours

-Pico pasta is the genius recipe from Meg at This Mess Is Ours.
-It takes our favorite Mexican salsa, Pico de Gallo and turns it into a pasta sauce with cannellini beans for oomph and protein.
+The next time you need a simple and fresh dinner, make this Pico pasta.
+It’s the genius recipe from Meg at This Mess Is Ours.
+It takes our favorite Mexican salsa, Pico de Gallo and turns it into a pasta sauce with white beans for oomph and protein.

 A bowl of fettuccine topped with tomatoes, white beans, and crumbly cheese sitting on a wood table.